 According to Susan Orlean, author of Rin Tin Tin: The Life and the Legend, Rin Tin Tin received the most votes for Best Actor at the first Academy Awards in 1929, but the Academy decided a human actor should win the award.

 Something similar happened decades later when Academy met a barrage of emails to honour Uggie, the dog in the movie ‘The Artist’.

-2. Red Dog (2011) Based on the legendary tale of the Australian dog who wandered through the Australian outback in search of his long lost master.
-Red Dog features in the top 10 Australian movies of all times – collection wise as well as critically.
+2. Red Dog (2011) is based on the legendary tale of the Australian dog who wandered through the Australian outback in search of his long-lost master.
+Red Dog features in the top 10 Australian movies of all times – collection-wise as well as critically.

 4. Quill, The Life of a Guide Dog (2004) Ultimate homage to the unwavering loyalty and service of the guide dogs, Quill follows the journey of a Labrador Retriever, right from his selection from the litter to him becoming a guide dog for the visually impaired.

 Post his training period at a school for guide dogs, Quill is paired with a blind man who at first is reluctant to rely on him.
 But Quill’s perseverance and patience eventually make them inseparable friends.